 Salt and pepper

-Meanwhile, combine all dressing ingredients and shake in a small jar to emulsify and combine.
-In a large bowl, combine kale, Brussels sprouts, and dressing.
+Meanwhile, mix all dressing ingredients and shake in a small jar to emulsify and combine.
+In a large bowl, combine kale, Brussels sprouts, apple, cranberries, pepitas, and dressing.
 Massage the greens with the dressing to break down.
+Top with goat cheese.

 Spiced and Roasted Duck Legs With Potatoes Anna